henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 This tutorial assumes you have:

 * A running Kubernetes cluster.
 If you don't, follow these [steps](https://github.com/henriquetruta/kubernetes-tutorials/tree/master/kubeadm)
-* SSH access to the kuberentes cluster nodes (master and slaves)
+* SSH access to the kubernetes cluster nodes (master and slaves)
 * Access to an OpenStack cloud, and this cloud is reachable by the Kubernetes nodes, i.e. they can access Keystone to authenticate and are able to communicate with Neutron
 * A basic understanding of OpenStack resources, such as projects, domains, load balancers
 * (Optional): If you want to use Floating IPs to expose your LoadBalancers, you must use a Kubernetes version >= 1.8